Unlocking the Power of ADHD: Understanding Your Unique Strengths

 Sedgwick, J. A., & Brown, N. (2023).
 Positive psychological attributes associated with attention-deficit/hyperactivity disorder in adults.
 Current Psychology.

 Taylor, A., Sedgwick, J. A., & Brown, N. (2024).
-Playing to strengths: A strengths-based approach to wellbeing in adults with ADHD.
+Playing to strengths: A strengths-based approach to well-being in adults with ADHD.
 Journal of Attention Disorders.

 Sedgwick, J. A., Brown, N., & Taylor, A. (2025).
-Strengths endorsement and wellbeing in adults with ADHD.
+Strengths endorsement and well-being in adults with ADHD.
 Journal of Attention Disorders.
 Advance online publication.

 White, H. A., & Shah, P. (2011).
 Creative style and achievement in adults with attention-deficit/hyperactivity disorder.
 Personality and Individual Differences.